Quantum limits to the energy resolution of magnetic field sensors: History and origins

 The use of energy resolution as a measure of sensitivity has spread to other areas, including both BEC and hot-vapor OPMs \cite{VengalattorePRL2007, Dang2010, GriffithOE2010, JimenezBook2017}, and cross-technology reviews \cite{BendingAP1999, RobbesSAA2006, YangPRAp2017}.
 For a planar BEC sensor, the geometrical form of the ERL, i.e. Eq.~(\ref{eq:ERLForArea}), has been directly used for an inter-technology comparison \cite{VengalattorePRL2007}.
 For volumetric sensors, the energy resolution has been defined with reference to $B^2V/(2\mu_0)$, the magnetostatic energy in a volume $V$, to give

-where $\mu_0$ is the magnetic constant.
-A first-principles study of a possible quantum bound on $E_R^{(\rm vol)}$ for OPMs, and comparison against the planar ERL for SQUIDS, appears to have been reported in \cite{LeeDAMOP2008}.
-See also \cite{RomalisPRLc2014}.
+A first-principles study of a possible quantum bound on $E_R^{(\rm vol)}$ for OPMs, and comparison against the planar ERL for SQUIDS, appears to have been reported by Lee and Romalis \cite{LeeDAMOP2008}.
+See also Romalis \textit{et al.} \cite{RomalisPRLc2014}.